Patrick Corbin pitches Nationals past Phillies

 Patrick Corbin pitched seven strong innings and the Washington Nationals defeated the visiting Philadelphia Phillies 5-1 on Thursday to salvage the finale of the three-game series.

-Kyle Schwarber and Josh Bell each hit two-run first-inning homers for Washington, which had lost four straight.
+Kyle Schwarber and Josh Bell each hit two-run, first-inning homers for Washington, which had lost four straight and seven of its previous eight.

 Corbin (2-3), who began the season 0-2 with a 21.32 earned run average, allowed a run on five hits over seven innings.
 He struck out nine without a walk, throwing 102 pitches.
 Over his past three starts Corbin has lowered his ERA from 10.47 to 6.19.